Who Was Crispus Attucks?

 Trial After the Boston Massacre

-Accomplishments & Legacy
+Accomplishments and Legacy

 In the years since his death, Attucks' legacy has continued to endure, first with the American colonists eager to break from British rule, and later among 19th-century abolitionists and 20th-century civil rights activists.
 In his 1964 book Why We Can't Wait, Dr. Martin Luther King Jr. lauded Attucks for his moral courage and his defining role in American history.